 try and recover funds obtained through crime from the criminal.

-companies operating in the UK financial sector, including banks,
+activity of companies operating in the UK financial sector,

 list of boiler rooms and to find out if the stockbroker is

 authorised to operate in the UK.
-The FSA is unable to take action
+The FCA is unable to take action

 if the boiler room is not based or authorised in Britain, so

 investors are vulnerable as they will not be able to claim

 compensation from the FCA or the Financial Ombudsman Service if

 The SEC is the American equivalent of the Financial Conduct